 We cannot observe a past breath or a future breath.
 Our breath is always in the present and so the practice develops present-centredness.
 Mindfulness in the present brings full appreciation of every moment.
 Usually our mind is running into the past or the future, but the breath trains the mind to be in the here and now.
 This mitigates stress and makes the mind more efficient, balanced and happy.

 The only way to transform the habit patterns of the mind is to work with the reality of the unconscious.
 The breath is connected to the citta, the mind of chemicals that give rise to feelings, and it reflects the status of this mind.
 It is like a bridge connecting the conscious mind with the citta level of the mind or like a mirror reflecting the quality of the citta.
 If the unconscious mind is agitated, this is mirrored in the breath.
 For example, if you feel angry you may notice that your breath has become hot, fast and coarse.
 Similarly, when the mind is calm and quiet, the breath is light and subtle.
 The mind is usually avoiding reality, but observing the breath trains the mind to work with reality rather than escaping into imagination or distraction.
 The process of observing the natural breath sharpens our awareness or mindfulness of the subtler levels of reality.
 The breath is constantly changing as one breath flows out and another flows in.
 This is significant as it reflects the changing nature of everything in existence.
 Each breath is new and different.
 Everything we experience in life is undergoing continuous change and therefore working with the breath trains us to respond with equanimity to the phenomenon of change.

 Want to learn more?

-Anna Bhushan from Traditional Yoga will be leading two 4 day trainings in London and Manchester in 2019, aimed at yoga teachers and trainees looking to integrate meditation into their teaching in an authentic, informed, and systematic way.
+Anna Bhushan from Traditional Yoga will be leading a 3 day training aimed at yoga teachers and trainees looking to integrate meditation into their teaching in an authentic, informed, and systematic way.